|MP 7.01.41||Implantable Infusion Pump|

 This original policy was based on a search of the MEDLINE database through December 1995.
 The policy was on “no further review” status from 2003 until 2010, at which time it returned to active status.
-Since 2010, literature searches have been performed regularly, most recently for the period September 2012 through August 2013.
+Since 2010, literature reviews have been performed annually, most recently for the period through October 19, 2014.
 Following is a summary of the key literature published to date.

 Chemotherapy for Cancer Patients

 Several case series were identified.
-Most recently, Jarnagin et al. (2009) reported on 34 patients with unresectable primary liver cancer who received hepatic arterial infusion of floxuridine and dexamethasone.(2) Sixteen of 34 patients (47%) had a partial response to treatment.
+Most recently, Jarnagin et al (2009) reported on 34 patients with unresectable primary liver cancer who received hepatic arterial infusion of floxuridine and dexamethasone.(2) Sixteen of 34 patients (47%) had a partial response (PR) to treatment.
 Median survival was 29.5 months; the 2-year survival rate was 67%.
-In addition, Smith et al. (1984) studied 11 patients and found a complete response to chemotherapy in 1 patient and partial responses in 6 patients.(3) Atiq et al. found a partial response in 4 of 10 patients (40%) with unresectable liver cancer treated with intrahepatic chemotherapy delivered through an implantable pump.(4)
+In addition, Smith et al (1984) studied 11 patients and found a complete response to chemotherapy in 1 patient and PRs in 6 patients.(3) Atiq et al found a partial response in 4 of 10 patients (40%) with unresectable liver cancer treated with intrahepatic chemotherapy delivered through an implantable pump.(4)

 This evidence is limited but suggests that some patients, with limited alternative treatment options, may benefit from arterial infusion of chemotherapy.